 - coupling The term coupling describes the interconnectedness of classes.
-We strive for loose coupling in a system-that is, a system where each class is largely independent and communicates with other classes via a small, well-defined interface. - cohesion The term cohesion describes how well a unit of code maps to a logical task or entity.
-In a highly cohesive system, each unit of code (method, class, or module) is responsible for a well-defined task or entity.
+We strive for loose coupling in a system that is, a system where each class is largely independent and communicates with other classes via a small, well defined interface. - cohesion The expression cohesion describes how well a unit of code maps to a logical task or entity.
+In a highly cohesive system each unit of code (method, class, or module) is responsible for a well defined task or entity.
 Good class design exhibits a high degree of cohesion. - code duplication Code duplication (having the same segment of code in an application more than once) is a sign of bad design.
-It should be avoided. - encapsulation Proper encapsulation in classes reduces coupling and thus leads to a better design. - responsibility-driven design Responsibility-driven design is the process of designing classes by assigning well-defined responsibilities to each class.
-This process can be used to determine which class should implement which part of an application function. - localizing change One of the main goals of a good class design is that of localizing change: making changes to one class should have minimal effects on other classes. - method cohesion A cohesive method is responsible for one, and only one, well-defined task. - class cohesion A cohesive class represents one well-defined entity. - refactoring Refactoring is the activity of restructuring an existing design to maintain a good class design when the application is modified or extended. - switch statement A switch statement selects a sequence of statements for execution from multiple different options.
+It should be avoided. - encapsulation Proper encapsulation in classes reduces coupling, and thus leads to a better design. - responsibility-driven design Responsibility-driven design is the process of designing classes by assigning well-defined responsibilities to each class.
+This process can be used to determine which class should implement which part of an application function. - Iocalizing change One of the main goals of a good class design is that of localizing change: making changes to one class should have minimal effects on other classes. - method cohesion A cohesive method is responsible for one and only one well-defined task. - class cohesion A cohesive class represents one well-defined entity. - refactoring Refactoring is the activity of restructuring an existing design to maintain a good class design when the application is modified or extended.